A Cuban exiles’ group is at the heart of DOJ’s push to indict Raúl Castro over a 1996 shootdown - WTOP News

-A group founded by Cuban exiles known as Brothers to the Rescue is at the center of the U.S. Justice Department’s decision to seek an indictment against Cuban leader Raúl Castro, a move that would revive one of the lowest points in the bitter decades-long bilateral relationship.
+A group founded by Cuban exiles known as Brothers to the Rescue is at the center of the U.S. Justice Department’s decision to seek an indictment against Cuban leader Raúl Castro, a move that would revive one of the lowest points in the two countries’ bitter decadeslong relationship.

-One person familiar with the investigation told The Associated Press that the potential indictment is connected to Castro’s alleged role in the 1996 shootdown of four planes operated by the Miami-based exile group.
+A person familiar with the investigation told The Associated Press that the potential indictment is connected to Castro’s alleged role in the 1996 shootdown of two planes operated by the Miami-based exile group.
 Castro was defense minister at the time, making him the nation’s highest authority after his brother Fidel.

-The person spoke on condition of anonymity because they weren’t authorized to discuss an ongoing investigation.
+The person spoke on the condition of anonymity because they weren’t authorized to discuss an ongoing investigation.

 Brothers to the Rescue began operating in 1980 during 125,000 Cubans’ unexpected emigration to the United States.
 Founded by emigré José Basulto, it aimed to help Cuban refugees in the Florida straits by dropping supplies from small planes and alerting the U.S. Coast Guard.